 - A notice of lapse in coverage: If you receive a homeowners insurance policy lapse letter, contact your insurance carrier or agent right away and make any past-due payments.
-Once you have reinstated your policy, you may also need to notify your lender to avoid a “forced-placed” policy, which is a policy purchased by your mortgage company that you are required to pay for.
+Once you have reinstated your policy, you may also need to notify your lender to avoid a “force-placed” policy, which is a policy purchased by your mortgage company that you are required to pay for.
 A force-placed policy is typically much more expensive than purchasing a policy on your own and may not offer the same level of coverage as your previous policy.

 - A notice of non-payment: If your homeowner’s insurance is paid through your escrow account and you receive a notice of non-payment, it is important to contact your lender right away.
 There may be a simple clerical error or there could be a larger issue that you need to remedy directly with your lender.

 - A notice of nonrenewal: If you receive a nonrenewal notice, your first step is to find out why your policy is being terminated.
 The letter you receive may include an explanation, or you could call your carrier or agent to get more information.
 Depending on the situation, you may be able to make changes to your home or policy that will satisfy the insurance company and allow you to keep your coverage.

 - A notice of cancellation: If you receive a cancellation notice, talking to your insurance company or agent is a good first step.
 If your homeowners insurance was canceled after an inspection, you might be able to make the necessary changes to your home, like repairing or replacing a deteriorated roof.
 This could be enough for the company to rescind the cancellation and maintain your coverage.
 Sometimes insurers will provide a timeframe for making repairs before cancellation.